Deranged (1974 film): Home media

+In 2007, Germany released a 30th Anniversary Collector's Edition.
+Where the U.S. DVD received a cut R-rating, the German version is unrated and uncut, with a brain-scooping scene which is cut from the U.S. version, it is also in 1.85:1 anamorphic widescreen, with both an English and German (dubbed) audio track and optional English and German subtitles.

+Deranged was released on Blu-ray format in the United Kingdom via Arrow Films on August 19, 2013, which contains both a Blu-ray and DVD of the film.
+The film was released on Blu-ray in the United States on July 7, 2015 by Kino Lorber.
+In early January 2025, Vinegar Syndrome announced they would be releasing the film in 4K UHD Blu-ray later in the month.

+Reception

-Critical response
+Critical reaction

+Linda Gross of the Los Angeles Times called the film "crudely made" and was critical of the dialogue, though she commended the female lead performances of Marian Waldman, Micki Moore and Pat Orr.

 Time Outs review of the film was mostly positive, writing, "The more sensationalist aspects of the story are admirably underplayed, and Blossom's nicely gauged performance lends the film surprising conviction."
 TV Guide awarded the film three out of five stars, praising Blossom's performance and calling it "an accurately recounted horror film inspired by the life of crazed Wisconsin farmer Ed Gein, who actually murdered, skinned and preserved body parts of dozens of women in the late 1950s...
 A sick little film but told with a disturbing sense of humor."
 Justin Remer from DVD Talk gave the film 4.5 out of 5 stars, writing, "Deranged is a cult classic that deserves a massively larger cult.
 Its performances are surprisingly vivid and realistic, its script is smart and subtly funny, its gore is stomach-churning, and its suspense scenes are genuinely nerve-jangling."
 Robert Vaughn from Diabolique Magazine praised the film for its dark sense of humor, creepy moments, and Blossom’s performance.
 Dennis Schwartz from Ozus’ World Movie Reviews rated the film a grade B+, calling it "scary and convincing", and commended the film's makeup effects, and Blossom's performance.

 Donald Guarisco of AllMovie wrote: "Deranged is interesting because it as witty as it is scary.
 The film suffers from rough edges, the main problems being inconsistent pacing and a stilted framing device involving an investigative reporter, but remains compelling because it adds some perceptive social satire into the mix."